 A animals and other carved figures of the pole symbolize the clan's history, ancestry, mythology, rights and privileges of the family who erected the pole.

 Stories and meanings of totem poles were shared orally with owners of the pole, the carver, family members and whomever else the owner chose to share.
 Because there was no written record or history the meanings of many totem poles cannot be translated or deciphered.

-Authentic totem poles are those carved by sanctioned carvers who follow the old rules of traditional symbols, stories and family crests.
-An authentic pole is created through tradition and official clan or tribal ceremonies which combine to make a pole authentic.
+Chainsaw totem poles are for tourists.
+Authentic totem poles are those carved by sanctioned carvers.
+These people follow the rules of traditional symbols, stories and family crests according to their tribal associations.
+An authentic pole is created through tradition only.
+Official clan or tribal ceremonies must combine to make a pole authentic.

 The lifespan of a totem pole is about 100 years.
 Many are moved to protective environment such as museums and restored or replicated.

 Contrary to the popular belief, the "low man on the totem pole" is the most important figure.
 Totem poles are read from bottom to top.
 Because the bottom figure is the one people see first, the most expert or chief carvers would take care of the bottom figures and allow apprentices and inexperienced carver take care of the middle and top portions.

 Paper Totem Poles, totem poles carved with chain saws or poles created outside traditional means or by non tribal members are never authentic totem poles.